vanniekerkalex/capfin_customers/README.md

 https://nodejs.org/
 ```

-3. Go to the **./server** directory and run the following commands to install the necessary packages and start the server:
+3. Open a terminal window, go to the **./server** directory and run the following commands to install the necessary packages and start the server:

 ```
 npm update
 nodemon
 ```

-4. Go to the **./client** directory and run the following commands to install the necessary packages and start the react web app:
+4. Open a new (2nd) terminal window, go to the **./client** directory and run the following commands to install the necessary packages and start the react web app:

 ```
 npm update